-St. Eanswythe’s CE Primary School have a strong and varied Literacy curriculum.
+St. Eanswythe’s CE Primary School have a strong and varied English curriculum.
 The aim of this is to develop a life long love of reading and writing through immersing children in a wide range of genres in both fiction and non-fiction.

 Read Write Inc.